pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-5292.md

 - Roll-out of our new tabbed Reader Adaptive Documentation (incremental across the release cycle): We've eliminated the top menus; each page now contains information for all versions, selectable by dropdowns above the relevant sections.

-[note]
-This is an RC (release candidate) release, so you may still encounter some minor bugs.
-We strongly recommend that you take the necessary precautions, which include (but are not limited to) the following steps:

-- Install RC versions on a system specifically designated for testing; RC is not strongly recommended for production.
-- Take a backup of any unrecoverable data on your test system prior to installing RC versions.
-- More specifically, if you use a system for testing MAAS releases, back up the MAAS database and any unique configuration files related to your use of MAAS prior to installing RC versions.

-Also, you should make sure that you are using the latest version of PostgreSQL.
-[Here's how you can upgrade that](https://discourse.maas.io/t/upgrading-postgresql-to-version-12/5913).

-Essentially, the RC should be production-ready, but has not had extensive testing yet -- so it may not function properly under all conditions, possibly overwriting data and configuration information on the test machine.
-RC versions usually behave fairly well, but be warned that across-the-board, perfect performance isn't always the case with an RC releases.

-As you encounter failures, please take the time to [file a bug](https://maas.io/docs/report-a-bug) or let us know your thoughts [on the discourse user forum](https://discourse.maas.io/c/users/8).
-[/note]

 <a href="#heading--how-to-install-maas-3-2"><h2 id="heading--how-to-install-maas-3-2">How to install MAAS 3.2</h2></a>

 MAAS 3.2 can be installed fresh from snaps (recommended) with: